-This paper makes the following key contributions: First, to our knowledge, it describes the first dedup system for operational DBMSs that reduces both database storage and replication bandwidth usage.
-It is also the first database storage dedup system that uses similarity-based dedup.
-Second, it introduces several novel techniques that are critical to achieving acceptable dedup efficiency, enabling use for online database storage.
-Third, it describes and evaluates a full implementation of the system in a distributed NoSQL DBMS, using four real-world datasets, quantifying the efficacy of dDedup's approach.
+This paper makes the following contributions.

+- 1. To the best of our knowledge, we present the first dedup system for operational DBMSs that reduces both database storage and replication bandwidth usage.
+It is also the first database storage dedup system that uses similarity-based dedup. - We introduce novel techniques that are critical to achieving acceptable dedup efficiency, enabling practical use for online database storage. - 3.
+We evaluate a full implementation of the system in a distributed NoSQL DBMS, using four real-world datasets.